simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 Organizations should closely monitor access logs, implement stringent authentication measures, and regularly review user permissions to minimize the risks of unauthorized access to sensitive information.

-Additionally, conducting regular security awareness training sessions can help employees understand the importance of protecting sensitive information and the potential consequences of unauthorized access.
+Also, conducting regular security awareness training sessions can help employees understand the importance of protecting sensitive information and the potential consequences of unauthorized access.

 ### Suspicious Network Activities